 So, how much tax might you save?
 Well, if your business made a profit of £20,000, operating a limited company might deliver an overall tax saving of about £250, once Corporation Tax is also factored in.
 If your annual business profits were £40,000, your tax-saving could be as high as £1,000.
 So, the more profitable the company, the higher the overall tax saving.

-This advantage was much more significant in previous years.
-For example, in the 2017/18 tax year, the dividend tax threshold was £5,000 a year, so you could take out £5,000 in company share dividend payments before having to pay tax (in the mid-2000s you take out £10,000 a year in tax-free dividends).
-The threshold has now been reduced to just £2,000 a year.
+This advantage was much more significant in previous years (in the mid-2000s you could take out £10,000 a year in tax-free dividends).
+The threshold has now been reduced to just £500 a year.

 Find out more about the benefits of paying yourself dividends.